 - June 6 and 7, 1944: the German counter-attack was organized and led to intense fighting.

-The American paratroopers held on until reinforcements arrived.
-The city will never be retaken by the enemies!
+The American paratroopers held out until reinforcements arrived.
+The town was never retaken by the enemy!

 Sainte-Mère-Église also owes its fame to John Steele, an American parachutist who remained suspended from the bell tower of the village church.

-In 1961, the film The Longest Day was shot here, featuring some of the greatest names of the time (John Wayne, Henry Fonda, Sean Connery) and immortalizing this cult moment.
-The biopic is an adaptation of the homonymous book by Cornelius Ryan published in 1959.
+In 1961, the film The Longest Day was shot here, featuring such luminaries of the time as John Wayne, Henry Fonda and Sean Connery, and immortalizing this cult moment.
+The biopic is adapted from Cornelius Ryan’s 1959 book of the same name.

 You can see that the parachutist is still hanging from the bell tower of the church of Sainte-Mère-Église!